willsower/Magnify-Wellness-Official/README.md

 ## TODOs

 1. Get navbar to look cleaner
-2. `[department].js` is hacky.
-Fix this to be more dynamic.
-Maybe use next/dynamic
+2. Donate form doesn't work, I need info to build this
-5. Donate form doesn't work, I need info to build this
+3. Art team is empty (currently I put placeholder for this)
-6. Art team is empty (currently I put placeholder for this)
+4. Get testemonials to display elegantly
-7. Get testemonials to display elegantly
+5. App page seems clunky, new/better content?